-WILLIAM M. OWENS
+WILLIAM M. OWENS University of Hawai'i at Manoa

 SYNOPSIS

 This paper is an analysis of recent Muslim violence in southern Thailand and will place it in the context of a broader discussion of Thai identity, with reference to historic precedents and some examples of Thai policy toward its Malay Muslim population.
 The position of Malay Muslims has been complicated by international narratives regarding Islam.
 This analysis focuses on the way Thai government policies towards Malay Muslims in the south have served to exacerbate tensions and draw inappropriate parallels with Islamic conflicts elsewhere in the world.